silkimen/cordova-plugin-advanced-http/README.md

     cordova.plugin.http.disableRedirect(true);

 ### setDataSerializer
-Set the data serializer which will be used for all future POST and PUT requests.
+Set the data serializer which will be used for all future PATCH, POST and PUT requests.
 Takes a string representing the name of the serializer.

     cordova.plugin.http.setDataSerializer("urlencoded");